ajoslin103/knex-mysqlssh-dialect/README.md

 I created this project becuse the database I was trying to connect to could only be protected (beyond username/password) by IP whitelisting.

-And since my prject is hosted on Heroku, where I get a new IP address for every deploymnet, I am unable to maintain an unchanging IP address.
+And since my project is hosted on Heroku, where I get a new IP address for every deploymnet, I am unable to maintain an unchanging IP address.

-Unfortuneately I could not just tunnel to the database server, because it's a shared host they do not support port forwarding on their ssh connections.
+Unfortunately I could not just tunnel to the database server, because it's a shared host they do not support port forwarding on their ssh connections.

-So I needed an ssh capable, port-forwarding, machine to serve as Jump server so that I could forward my connection from a server whose IP address would not change.
+So I needed an ssh capable, port-forwarding, machine to serve as a Jump server so that I could forward my connection from a server whose IP address would not change.

 I provisioned a minimal DigitalOcean Ubuntu droplet, which will maintain it's originally provisioned IP address until it's decommissioned to use as my Jump server.